Voyages to the Isles of Scilly

 Grayhound is our home, built with love and loved by us, the family.

-We are an adventure sailing company, we live aboard with our little boy, the permanent crew and up to nine voyage crew.
+We are an adventure sailing company, we live aboard in the summer with our son who is seven, the permanent crew and up to nine voyage crew.
 When you sail with us you sail as we sail and you live as we live.
 We are a small family run business offering a modern, fresh- faced, adventure sailing experience on a newly built traditional vessel.
-Being sailors we get used to being flexible and see it as a strength within our business.
 We hope to tailor your voyage to suit the general desires of the group.
 As a couple we enjoy hosting, cooking lots of food for everyone, having interesting company on board, some music playing on deck and a glass of wine in hand.
-As a family, we love sailing, rowing and exploring ashore.
+As a family, we love sailing, rowing and exploring ashore

 Our starting port is Penzance and from there we sail onto the Isles of Scilly.
 Our little piece of heaven in Britain.
 We have sailed all around the Atlantic and sampled some of the best beaches in the world and up high on that list is the beaches on the Isles of Scilly.
-Our voyages here to date have been so successful.
-We have experienced secluded anchorages, swimming off the boat, white pristine beaches, campfires on the beach, island walking, botanical gardens, peaceful places to walk, sit and reflect.
+What will you find ? …..secluded anchorages, swimming off the boat, white pristine beaches, campfires on the beach, island walking, botanical gardens, peaceful places to walk, time to sit and reflect.
 Great for all ages and types of traveller who want a mini adventure getting there under sail and then a relaxing holiday amongst the islands.
 Great food cooked by Freya and eaten around the big saloon table or on the beach.
-Freya always tries to source local ingredients, our organic sailed wine and you can sample the local cheese which is some of the best in the country.
+Freya always tries to source local ingredients, our organic sailed wine is available and you can sample the local cheese which is some of the best in the country.
 We also have a good friend who runs a tapas restaurant on the beach in St Mary’s and we try and visit her once during the week.
 If you have never been to these islands then put them on your list.

 The weather forecast always dictates where we can sail to, luckily we are based in one of the best and most beautiful areas so all our options are fabulous.